ssenmosip/mosip-temp-documentation/Guidelines-for-Adding-Centers,-Machine,-User-and-Devices.md

    9. ID_AUTHENTICATION
    10. PRE_REGISTRATION_ADMIN
 ### 2.2 Create a Registration Center:
-1. **Center ID**: This should be a 5-digit ID and Ideally should be in an incremental sequence for each center added.
+1. **Center ID**: This should be a 5-digit ID and should be in an incremental sequence for each center added.
 The sequence should start from 10000.
-Keeping the lenght other than 5 digits will fail validations as the same Center ID is used to generate the Request ID (Registration ID)
+Keeping the length other than 5 digits will fail validations as the same Center ID is used to generate the Request ID (Registration ID).
+For each Center created, Center ID should be incremented sequentially to avoid inconsistency in data.
-1. **Center Name**: This can be a Random name that a country chooses
+1. **Center Name**: Country defined name for the Center
-1. **Center Type Code**: Should be kept as “REG”.
-Center Type Code will come from a Center Type Masterdata which currently have one center Type defined as “Regular” and Code as “REG”
+1. **Center Type Code**: (Should be kept as “REG”).
+Center Type Code will come from a Center Type Masterdata which currently have one center Type defined as “Regular” and Code as “REG”.
+More Center Types can be defined by the country in the Center Type Masterdata
 1. **Address Line 1**: It is an Optional Field but should be defined to be visible to the resident on the Pre-Registration UI
 1. **Address Line 2**: It is an Optional Field
 1. **Address Line 3**: It is an Optional Field
-1. **Latitude**: Should be defined in format **XX.XXXX**. minimum 4 digits are need after the decimal for the accuracy to be atleast 11 meters on the GPS map
+1. **Latitude**: Should be defined in format **XX.XXXX**. minimum 4 digits are need after the decimal for the accuracy to be atleast 11 meters on the GPS map on Pre-Registration Portal
-1. **Longitude**: Should be defined in format **XX.XXXX**. minimum 4 digits are need after the decimal for the accuracy to be atleast 11 meters on the GPS map
+1. **Longitude**: Should be defined in format **XX.XXXX**. minimum 4 digits are need after the decimal for the accuracy to be atleast 11 meters on the GPS map on Pre-Registration Portal
-1. **Location Code**: Should be a location code from the location MasterData table.
-This code cannot be other than the location defined in the location MasterData table and should always be the code of the location which is at the lowest hierarchy level
+1. **Location Code**: Maps the Registration Center to a Location.
+Should be a location code referring to a location defined in the location Masterdata table.
+Should always be the code of the location which is at the lowest hierarchy level
-1. **Contact Phone**: Can be a random number
+1. **Contact Phone**: An optional field.
+Usually a point of contact for a Registration Center
-1. **Contact Person**: Can be a random name
+1. **Contact Person**: Name of the person who is a point of contact for a Registration Center
-1. **Number of Kiosk**: This number is used by the pre-registration to calculate slots for registration.
-This should always be equal to the number of machines assigned to the Center.
+1. **Number of Kiosk**: Number of Registration Kiosk a Registration Center will have to register residents.
+This number is used by the pre-registration to calculate appointment slots for Registration.
+This should always be equal to the number of machines assigned to the Center or will be assigned to the Center.
 Refer [**point 2.5**](#25-map-the-machine-to-a-center) in steps below
 1. **Working Hours**: Should be the difference of “**Center Start Time**” and “**Center End Time**”.
 Should be in format **hh:mm:ss**
-1. **Per Kiosk Processing time**: Is used by pre-Registration to calculate appointment slots.
+1. **Per Kiosk Processing time**: Duration of Registration Appointment defined as per the country requirement.
+This attribute is used by pre-Registration to calculate appointment slots.
 Should be in format **hh:mm:ss**
-1. **Center Start Time**: _Will be time Center would start working at_.
-Is used by pre-Registration to calculate appointment slots.
+1. **Center Start Time**: Time when Center would start taking registration of Residents.
+This time is used by Pre-Registration to calculate appointment slots.
 Should be in format **hh:mm:ss**
-1. **Center End Time**: _Will be the time Center would close at_.
-Is used by pre-Registration to calculate appointment slots.
+1. **Center End Time**: Time when the Center closes.
+This time is used by Pre-Registration to calculate appointment slots.
 Should be in format **hh:mm:ss**
-1. **Lunch Start Time**: _Starting of Lunch Time the Center would have in-between the Working hours_.
-Is used by Pre-Registration to calculate appointment slots.
+1. **Lunch Start Time**: Starting of Lunch Time the Center would have in-between the Working hours.
+It is used by Pre-Registration to calculate appointment slots.
 Should be in format **hh:mm:ss**
-1. **Lunch End Time**: _Ending of Lunch Time the Center would have in-between the Working hours_.
-Is used by Pre-Registration to calculate appointment slots.
+1. **Lunch End Time**: Ending of Lunch Time the Center would have in-between the Working hours.
+It is used by Pre-Registration to calculate appointment slots.
 Should be in format **hh:mm:ss**
 1. **Time Zone**: (GTM+01:00) CENTRAL EUROPEAN TIME
-1. **Holiday Location Code**: Should come from the Location master table.
+1. **Holiday Location Code**: Refers to the location to which country defined holidays are mapped in holiday location table.
+Should come from the Holiday master table.
 Current values can only be “**KTA**” or “**RBT**” as holidays are only defined for these two location codes.
 1. **Zone Code**: Should come from a pre-defined list of Administrative Zone codes created in Zone Masterdata.
 Current values can be “RBT”, “KTA”, “SAL”, “BSN”, “CSB”, ”STT”, ”NDR”, ”BRK”, “JRD”, “SAF“, “YSF“, “TTA“, “TZT”.
 1. **Language Code**: Should be the language code for the languages supported by the Country as primary and secondary Language.
 Currently can be “fra” or “ara”
 1. **Is_Active**: TRUE.
 If set as false, this Registration will not be shown up in Pre-Registration UI and no appointments will be generated for this Center